asu-cis-capstone/sogetiskills/README.md

   * Consultants can change their current beach status
   * Added proficiency to consultant skill

+v0.6

+  * Account executives can search for consultants by name, email address, skills, and whether or not they are on the beach.

 ###Team & Client
 - Project Management